psychiatric-genomics-consortium/sex-stratified-depression/README.md

 ### Step 2

-Step 2 is to apply quality control to prepare the data for either a PLINK (removing relatives) or a regenie GWAS (not removing relatives).
+Step 2 is to apply quality control to prepare the data for either a PLINK GWAS (removing relatives) or a regenie GWAS (not removing relatives).
 The quality control removes individuals that aren’t phenotyped, don’t have a recoded sex or have an individual call rate less than 10%.
 Variants are removed which have a minor allele frequency < 0.005, have a variant call rate less than10%, that are out of Hardy-Weinberg equilibrium with p < 10-6, or that aren’t biallelic.
 Two additional subsamples are also created: one for males only and one for females only with the quality control applied to each of those subsamples.
 To prepare for a PLINK GWAS use:

 https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/2_QC_for_PLINK_GWAS.sh